Teichm\"uller polynomials of fibered alternating links: Introduction

 The Teichm\"uller polynomial $\Theta_C$ defined by McMullen in \cite{McMullen:Poly} is an invariant of a flow equivalence class, and is useful for understanding the behavior of the dilatation of its elements.
 If $n = \dim(C)$, then $\Theta_C$ is a polynomial in $n$ variables and is well-defined up to change of coordinates and multiplication by monomials.
 More precisely, given a fibered cone $C$ of a fibered hyperbolic 3-manifold $M$, the corresponding Teichm\"uller polynomial $\Theta_C$ is an element of the group ring $\Z[G]$, where $G = H_1(M;\Z)/\text{torsion}$:

-We think of the Teichm\"uller polynomial as a geometric analogue of the Alexander polynomial in the following sense: for each primitive integral point $\alpha \in C$, the geometric dilatation $\lambda(\psi_\alpha)$ of the monodromy mapping class $\psi_\alpha$ is the largest (real) root of the specialization
+The Teichm\"uller polynomial is a geometric analogue of the Alexander polynomial in the following sense: for each primitive integral point $\alpha \in C$, the geometric dilatation $\lambda(\psi_\alpha)$ of the monodromy mapping class $\psi_\alpha$ is the largest (real) root of the specialization

 by a theorem of McMullen~\cite{McMullen:Poly}.
 Similarly, the largest root of the the specialized Alexander polynomial equals the largest eigenvalue of the homological action of $\psi_\alpha$.